-- Sharing personal items such as razor with an infected person.
+- Sharing personal items such as razors with an infected person.

 - Using a mother’s milk that is infected to feed a baby.

 Hepatitis C – HCV is spread by direct contact with the blood of an infected person.
-But unlike in persons with Hepatitis B, liver cancer is only increased in people with cirrhosis and only few Hepatitis C patients get cirrhosis.
-This is because their liver swells and become damaged.
+But unlike in persons with Hepatitis B, liver cancer is only increased in people with cirrhosis and only a few Hepatitis C patients get cirrhosis.
+This is because their liver swells and becomes damaged.

-Hepatitis D – Occurs only to patients who are infected with HBV.
-The combination of HBV and HDV infection result to a more serious disease with a worse outcome.
-Though Hepatitis B vaccine can provide protection for Hepatitis D, infection can still come through contact with infected blood, unprotected sex and perforation of the skin with infected needles.
+Hepatitis D – occurs only to patients who are infected with HBV.
+The combination of HBV and HDV infection result in a more serious disease with a worse outcome.
+Though the Hepatitis B vaccine can provide protection for Hepatitis D, the infection can still come through contact with infected blood, unprotected sex, and perforation of the skin with infected needles.